stelong/stelong.github.io/_pages/projects.md

             cursor: pointer;
         }

+        .row-content {
+            display: flex;
+            align-items: center;
+            height: 100%; /* Make the row occupy the full height */ }

         .square-cell {
-            width: 50px;
-            height: 50px;
+            flex: 0 0 50px; /* Set a fixed width for the square */
+            height: 100%; /* Make the square occupy the full row height */
+            background-image: url("/images/GPErks_logo.png"); /* Set the image as background */
-            vertical-align: top; /* Align image to the top of the cell */ }
+            background-size: cover; /* Cover the entire cell with the image */ }

-        .description-cell {
+        .text-cell {
-            /* Adjust the width of the first column cell as needed */ }
+            /* Adjust the width of the text cell as needed */ }

-        .logo-cell {
-            text-align: center; /* Center the content horizontally */
-            padding: 0; /* Remove padding */
-        }

         .logo-img {
-            max-width: 80%; /* Make the image occupy the whole cell width */
+            max-width: 100%; /* Make the image occupy the whole cell width */
-            max-height: 80%; /* Make the image occupy the whole cell height */
+            max-height: 100%; /* Make the image occupy the whole cell height */
             display: block; /* Remove any potential extra spacing */
-            margin: 0 auto; /* Center the image horizontally */
             border: 0; /* Remove any borders */
         }
     </style>